 2.5.
-In the event that all CICs are unavailable, the Assistant Chief of Operations will be responsible for responding to and managing all emergency SERT/CNT activations, warrants, and limited deployments.
-In the event the Assistant Chief of Operations is unavailable, the Precinct Commander of the event location shall be responsible.
+In the event that all CICs are unavailable, the designated Assistant Chief be responsible for responding to and managing all emergency SERT/CNT activations, warrants, and limited deployments.
+In the event the Assistant Chief is unavailable, the Precinct Commander of the event location shall be responsible.
 If they are not available, the Precinct Commander closest geographically to the incident shall be responsible.

 2.6.
-If it is determined that SERT and CNT are needed, that information shall be relayed to a supervisor who can initiate an activation and immediately report to the scene, if not already present.
+If it is determined that SERT and CNT are needed, that information shall be relayed to a supervisor (i.e., a member at the rank of sergeant or above) who can initiate an activation and immediately report to the scene, if not already present.

 2.7.
 SERT, CNT, and CIC activation procedures shall be implemented by the Bureau of Emergency Communications (BOEC) upon the order of a supervisor.
 The precinct of occurrence will be responsible for making all command notifications.

 2.8.
 The tactical functions, which shall be accomplished by the CIC, include:

 184.108.40.206.
 Ensure adequate and appropriate resources are on-scene or en-route.